Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 Examples of skill descriptions

-It is important to understand that the list of professional skills in the resume must be coordinated with the requirements for a specific position.
-For example, accuracy can hardly be called an obligatory professional quality of a top manager.
-But for the secretary it will be a tangible merit.
-Therefore, when writing a resume, you should consider how relevant the skill is for your profession.
+It is important to understand that the list of professional skills in a resume must be consistent with the requirements for a specific position.
+For example, accuracy can hardly be called a mandatory professional quality of a top manager.
+But for the secretary it will be a tangible advantage.
+Therefore, when writing a resume, you should consider how relevant the skill is to your profession.

-You can see the standards and examples of the most successful resumes in the book by Vladimir Yakub.
-A certified MBA teacher and teacher, one of the best headhunters in Russia shares his experience and examples in his book “A winning resume.
-1: 0 in your favor! " Buy the book, sell yourself and have a successful career!
+You can see standards and examples of the most successful resumes in the book by Vladimir Yakub.
+A certified specialist and MBA teacher, one of the best headhunters in Russia shares his experience and examples in his book “A winning resume.
+1:0 in your favor!”
+Buy a book, sell yourself and have a successful career!

-An example of describing the professional skills of a sales assistant
+An example of a description of the professional skills of a sales consultant

-The position of sales assistant attracts many.
+The position of sales consultant attracts many.
 But not everyone stays in this role for long.
-For hot-tempered and conflicted people, the profession is not suitable.
+The profession is not suitable for hot-tempered and conflict-ridden people.
 Sanguine and phlegmatic people usually achieve great results in it.

 • Ability to interest buyers;

-• Knowledge about the goods in a particular store (clothes, equipment);
+• Knowledge about products in a particular store (clothing, equipment);

-• An individual approach to the buyer, determination of his needs and assistance in choosing.
+• Individual approach to the buyer, determining his needs and assistance in making a choice.

-An example of a description of the professional skills of an accountant
+An example of a description of an accountant's professional skills

 • Punctuality;